karlosos/fetching-casestudy/README.md

-# Case study of various client-side fetching techniques
+# 🎆 FFTC Project

+> Frontend Fetching Techniques Comparison

+## About 📝

+This projects was meant to be a case study for comparing various fetching techniques on the frontend.
+It was also an opportunity to check `nx`, `express-zod-api` and `drizzle` along the way.

+On the frontend we have the same view implemented using different techniques.

+### Frontend 🪟

+Frontend is using multiple libraries for fetching/caching data from the server:

+- manual redux/thunk approach
+- createAsyncThunk approach
+- redux rtkquery approach
+- tanstack query approach
+- swr approach

+There is `api` module that defines all consumed endpoints.
+It is anti-corruption layer that transforms data fetched from the backend into internal types.

+For development pursposes `msw` is used so the frontend could have been developed without backend.

+### Backend 🧱

+Backend is written in express.js using [express-zod-api](https://github.com/RobinTail/express-zod-api) and inspired by [Minimal-Express-Zod-Api-Boilerplate](https://github.com/TheNaubit/Minimal-Express-Zod-Api-Boilerplate).
+It is using `sqlite` db with `drizzle` and `drizzle-kit`.

 ## Development 👨‍💻

+### E2E Development ⛓️

-- run `npm run dev` to start whole monorepo (frontend + backend)
+- run `npm run dev` to run whole monorepo (frontend + backend)
+- `npx nx graph --watch` to see a diagram of the dependencies of the project

+### Frontend development 🪟

 - run `npx nx serve frontend` to run the dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.
   - frontend is configured to use mocks (with msw) by default.
 See `apps/frontend/src/mocks.ts`
+- run `npx nx test frontend` to run frontend tests

+### Backend development 🧱

+- Swagger (OpenAPI) yaml can be found in `apps/backend/docs/api.yaml`
 - run `npx nx serve backend` to run the backend server.
+- run `npx nx run backend:db:clear` to prepare clean, seeded database
+- run `npx nx run backend:db:push` to push schema changes to `sqlite`
+- run `npx nx run backend:db:generate` to generate migration file
-- `npx nx graph --watch` to see a diagram of the dependencies of the project
+- run `npx nx run backend:db:studio` to launch db studio
-- run `npx ns test frontend` to run frontend tests
+- run `npx nx run backend:docs:generate` to generate api docs into `./docs/api.yaml` directory

 ## Resources 📚️